“It is the hour now for you to awake from sleep. For our salvation is nearer now…. The night is advanced, the day is at hand.” Roman 13:11-14.

-Unlike Lent, a time of penance, the four weeks of Advent, or “advenio” is a time to arrive, to climb mountains, and to walk in the light.
-Be vigilant, on guard and seize this moment in time.
+Unlike Lent, a time of penance, the four weeks of Advent, or “advenio” is a time to arrive, climb mountains, and to walk in the light.
+Be vigilant, on guard, and seize this moment in time.

-Pope Francis concluded the Extraordinary Jubilee of Mercy this past Sunday: and while he closed the holy doors of Saint Peter’s in Rome, and at cathedrals around the world, the pope reminded us that the “doors of mercy” must always remain open for the countless souls that come to the Lord, day by day.
+Pope Francis concluded the Extraordinary Jubilee of Mercy this past Sunday: and while he closed the holy doors of Saint Peter’s in Rome.
+At cathedrals around the world, the pope reminded us that the “doors of mercy” must always remain open for the countless souls that come to the Lord, day by day.

-In reading his letter, you have the glimpse of a very practical pope.
+In reading his letter, you have a glimpse of a very practical pope.

-For example, during the past year, he conducted his own “Mercy Fridays,” where he paid pastoral visits to the elderly in Rome, a children’s hospital where is photographed holding one of the infants, and most recently the pope visited with so-called “former priests,” their wives and children to extend his mercy and good will toward men who have left the formal ministry but whose hearts are very much with the work of Christ.
+For example, during the past year, he conducted his own “Mercy Fridays,” where he paid pastoral visits to the elderly in Rome, a children’s hospital where is photographed holding one of the infants.
+Recently, the pope visited with “former priests,” their wives and children, to extend his mercy and goodwill toward men who have left the formal ministry but whose hearts are very much with the work of Christ.

-For Francis, the social character of mercy includes, what he calls the “creativity of mercy,” demanding that we not simply stand and do nothing.
+For Francis, the social character of mercy includes what he calls the “creativity of mercy,” demanding that we not only stand and do nothing.

 For this reason, he inaugurated on November 13th, the “World Day for the Poor,” and with the help of various charities, brought to Saint Peter’s homeless women, men and children, to celebrate a Mass, and to better witness our day to day efforts on behalf of the corporal and spiritual works of mercy.

-Lastly, with a more fervent and renewed expression of the Sacrament of Confession, Francis is recommending a “24-hours with the Lord,” on the 4th Sunday of Lent.
+Lastly, with a more fervent expression of the Sacrament of Confession, Francis is recommending a “24-hours with the Lord,” on the 4th Sunday of Lent.

 To put this in perspective, and there are many things that we know about Pope Francis, Jorge Mario Bergoglio, the one word to describe him, he is an “activist!”
 I should note that the Holy Father turns 80 years of age on December 17th.